Posted by Bulk Nutrients in Muscle Building

 It usually takes time to see results.

-The time by which someone can achieve the physique they want or win a strength competition can take years or even decades (depending on your personal goals)… a time span similar to building a stone house by hand or a growing bonsai tree, coupled with dedication that would sometimes make even Mr Muyagi at times frustrated with plateaus in progress.
+The time by which someone can achieve the physique they want or win a strength competition can take years or even decades (depending on your personal goals)… a time span similar to building a stone house by hand or a growing bonsai tree, coupled with a dedication that would sometimes make even Mr Muyagi at times frustrated with plateaus in progress.

 And like magic, a simple drink promises to create almost instant performance gains and improve your workout?